Hierarchical Bayesian propulsion power models for marine vessels: Introduction

 The goal of this paper is to illustrate an approach where we can use the data collected from a group of ships, and generalize the information to a larger population of vessels.
 We use real data collected from 64 cruise ships via the Eniram platform, anonymized due to data ownership questions.
 Our approach is to build a hierarchical Bayesian model that encompasses all the vessel-specific parameters and coefficients, but also includes a "hyper-model" that links the coefficient values between ships together.
 The approach is based on the idea that the resistance coefficients between two ships of similar characteristics (e.g. type and dimension) are likely close to each other.
 Both the vessel specific coefficients and the hyper-model parameters defining between-ship relationships are learned from the available data.
 The novelty compared to the existing resistance calculations is that the consumption model parameter values are informed by the data, and can thus give more accurate predictions than the classical methods.
 Moreover, estimating the resistance coefficients for a ship that has only limited data available can be made more robust and stable by including information about other similar ships.
 For instance, using only a small amount of noon-report consumption data can lead to nonphysical resistance coefficient estimates, but including the hyper-model can help significantly, as demonstrated later in this paper.
 Finally, the "hyper-model" can be used to predict the consumption of a ship from which we have no data, based only on its characteristics, which enables applications such as the global emission estimation discussed above and optimization of ships operations (e.g. route, speed) at scale, without involving expensive data collection platforms on-board.

+To the best of our knowledge, using such hierarchical modeling setup in the context of marine vessel consumption modeling has not been discussed before.
+One straightforward existing approach for borrowing information between ships is to apply models built for a vessel to its sister vessels, see, e.g., \cite{bazari07,Bialystocki16} for discussion.
+Our approach generalizes this idea.
+With hierarchical modeling it is possible to learn from the data how the ship coefficients link together via various ship characteristics.
+Thus, one can "interpolate" between existing ship models and does not need to have an exact sister vessel model available.

 We present a prototype of the hierarchical model and show that even such simple data driven approach can compete in prediction accuracy with the classical resistance calculations.
 We demonstrate how the regularization effect of the hierarchical model makes the results more stable and robust compared to independent vessel-specific models.
 Due to simplicity and data availability, we restrict ourselves to cruise ships and propulsion power modelling.
 Here, the goal is to present the hierarchical modeling concept with simple examples; more work is required to increase the sophistication of the model formulations, to generalize to other ship types and to include service power models and engine models to turn power consumption into fuel consumption.
+Moreover, to assess the CO2 emissions of ships, one needs to have models for mapping fuel consumption into emissions, see \cite{jalkanen09,jalkanen12,johansson2017} for discussion on these topics.
+Although we focus here only on propulsion power modeling, similar hierarchical modeling ideas are likely applicable to service power and engine modeling as well.

 The paper is organized as follows.
-Section \ref{sec:general} describes the general setup and the applied models.
-Section \ref{sec:results} describes the numerical examples and results.
-Section \ref{sec:conclusions} concludes the paper.
+Section~\ref{sec:general} describes the general setup and the applied models.
+Section~\ref{sec:results} describes the numerical examples and results.
+Section~\ref{sec:conclusions} concludes the paper.